 - An international agreement among 25 EU Member States setting up a single specialised patent jurisdiction - the Unified Patent Court.

-The two EU Regulations on the unitary patent were agreed in December 2012, while the international Agreement on a Unified Patent Court (UPCA) was signed in February 2013.
 Both the unitary patent and the Court will come into force at the same time once all the preparatory work is complete and the required number of ratifications of the UPCA by Member States is completed.

 The Unitary Patent will be a single patent valid throughout all of the EU Member States that are implementing the EU system (currently all EU Member States except Spain and Croatia) and those States that have ratified the Agreement on a Unified Patent Court.

 The Unified Patent Court will be a centralised patent court where inventors can enforce their patent rights in 25 Member States through instigating one legal case.
 The Unified Patent Court will have jurisdiction over EU Unitary Patents and, after a transitional period of 7 years, over European Patents granted by the EPO.